Romanization of Korean: Challenges for developing a standard romanization

 Some challenges were social and geopolitical.
-Reportedly, early scholars often wrote about Korea from Sinocentric or Japanese perspectives; Korean place names were often rendered using pronunciations from the Chinese or Japanese languages.
-Furthermore, after Korea went under Japanese rule, the "official" names of many places were considered to be those in the Japanese language.
+Early scholars often wrote about Korea from Sinocentric or Japanese perspectives; Korean place names were often rendered using pronunciations from Chinese or Japanese.
+Furthermore, after Korea went under Japanese rule, the official names of many places were treated as Japanese language names.
 In addition, the Japanese colonial government implemented various restrictions on the use of the Korean language around the mid-1930s; the Korean Language Society was also persecuted in one incident.

 Regardless of romanization systems, many Koreans chose and continue to choose to spell their names in Latin script in an ad hoc manner.
 For example, 이/리 (李) is variously romanized as Lee, Yi, I, or Rhee.
 In some cases, single families romanized their surnames differently on South Korean passports.
 For example, within a single 심 family, a father's surname was rendered as "Shim" and the son's as "Sim".

 McCune–Reischauer

 McCune–Reischauer (MR) is a system that was first introduced in 1939, in the journal Transactions of the Royal Asiatic Society Korea Branch.
 It is named for George M. McCune and Edwin O. Reischauer; the two developed the system together in consultation with Korean linguists Choe Hyeon-bae, Jeong In-seop, and Kim Seon-gi.

 The system has proved controversial with especially native Korean speakers.
-It had been developed mainly for use in Western academia, and reflected pronunciation rules that many Koreans were not consciously aware of, as they are not reflected in Hangul.
-Linguist Robert J. Fouser argued that another point of contention was related to nationalism; some disliked that the system had been developed by foreigners during the Japanese colonial period, and wanted a natively developed alternative.
+It was developed mainly for use in Western academia, and reflected pronunciation rules that many Koreans were not consciously aware of, as they are not reflected in Hangul.
+Linguist Robert J. Fouser argued that another point of contention was nationalism; some disliked that the system had been developed by foreigners during the Japanese colonial period, and wanted a natively developed alternative.